pmq20/node-packer/node/doc/api/n-api.md

 *Caution*: The optional returned reference (if obtained) should be deleted via [`napi_delete_reference`][] ONLY in response to the finalize callback invocation.
-(If it is deleted before then, then the finalize callback may never be invoked.)
-Therefore, when obtaining a reference a finalize callback is also required in order to enable correct proper of the reference.
+If it is deleted before then, then the finalize callback may never be invoked.
+Therefore, when obtaining a reference a finalize callback is also required in order to enable correct disposal of the reference.

-This API may modify the prototype chain of the wrapper object.
-Afterward, additional manipulation of the wrapper's prototype chain may cause `napi_unwrap()` to fail.

 Calling `napi_wrap()` a second time on an object will return an error.
 To associate another native instance with the object, use `napi_remove_wrap()`